 Suffused with light; LUMINOUS or the ability to think clearly

 You become aware of your awareness.
-For example, imagine sitting at a green traffic light, and the car behind you honks its horn.
-You become aware of the light, and you recognize your consciousness wasn't focused on driving.
+For example, imagine sitting at a green traffic light and the car behind you honks its horn.
+You suddenly become aware of the light and recognize your consciousness wasn't focused on driving.
 You went from being unaware to aware in one loud, heart-jolting moment.

 Now imagine there is no car horn to "wake you up."
 You are all alone on the road.
 Will you sit at that green light all night long?
 Probably not.
 You have to be the catalyst for awareness.
 You become aware of your own alertness, which is a form of metacognition.

 For some people, lucid awareness in your dreams can also be terrifying.
 You may wonder, am I trapped in this dream?
 Will I ever wake up?
 What if this dream turns into a nightmare?
-Sleep paralysis (the complete inability to move) can also invoke a vulnerable, powerless feeling accompanied by your untypical alertness during normal sleep functions.
+Sleep paralysis (the complete inability to move) can also invoke a vulnerable, powerless feeling.

 Fears aside, lucid dreaming comes with some amazing benefits.